treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 True
 ```

-If this section on hashability was confusing, that's okay.
+While hashability is a big subject, this is really all I'm going to say about it.
-You don't need to know how hashing works in Python.
+You don't really need to know how hashing works in Python so if you found this section confusing, that's okay!

-The takeaway here is that Python supports deep hashability which is the reason we can use tuples as dictionary keys and in sets.
+The takeaway here is that Python supports **deep hashability** which is **the reason we can use tuples as dictionary keys** and the reason we can use tuples in sets.

 ## Deep comparisons are a tool to remember